borkarchetan/JOKER/Core Java/01Basic Syntax and Data Types/Questions.md

 - **Answer:** Autoboxing is the automatic conversion of a primitive data type to its corresponding wrapper class object (e.g., `int` to `Integer`).
 Unboxing is the opposite process, where the wrapper class object is automatically converted back to a primitive data type.
 This feature was introduced in Java to simplify code when working with collections and methods that expect objects, but can accept primitive values.

-Feel free to ask more questions or seek further clarification if needed!